seven5/seven5.github.io/index.md

 All the zipcodes of Paris proper start with "75".
 Names are not very important.
 You can hire many name consultants who will tell you "go" is a terrible name for as many reasons as you have money to pay them.
-Our mascot is one of the gargoyles from _Notre Dame_ because he looks threatening.
+Seven5's mascot is one of the gargoyles from _Notre Dame_ because he looks threatening.
 We hope to scare away some javascript people.

 [Go to the tutorial](/tutorial.html)